We went to Iga-Ueno in September 2016.

 We weren’t allowed to take photos (or videos, of course) during the demonstrations.

-After that, we were led to the basement, where there’s a small museum showing ninja disguises, artefacts, and curiosities.
+After that, we were led to the basement, where there’s a small museum showing ninja disguises, artifacts, and curiosities.
 There was another building, also small, with more things to see and some shurikens (throwing stars).
 We then went to see the ninja show (paid separately, JPY 400 per person) and this was pretty cool, even for those who don’t speak Japanese, although you’ll probably miss a few jokes.
 It lasted for around 30 minutes.
 No photos/videos allowed during the show either, but it was worth the money.

 To finish the ninja tour, the kids tried to throw some real shuriken (also paid, JPY 300/person).
 They’re quite heavy and Coral didn’t even manage to make them reach the target, but the boys did well and Joao got the maximum prize (cheap plastic toys, that he left behind, but he was proud of himself).
 The stars weigh around 200g each and apparently, they’re quite hard to control.